libp2p/docs/content/reference/glossary.md

 [Multihash](https://github.com/multiformats/multihash) is a convention for representing the output of many different [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) in a compact, deterministic encoding that is accommodating of future changes.

 Hashes are central to many systems (git, for example), yet many systems store only the hash output itself, since the choice of hash function is an implicit design parameter of the system.
-This has the unfortunate effect of making it much more difficult to ever change your mind about what kind of hash function your system uses!
+This has the unfortunate effect of making it quite difficult to ever change your mind about what kind of hash function your system uses!

 A multihash encodes the type of hash function used to produce the output, as well as the length of the output in bytes.
 This is added as a two-byte header to the original hash output, and in return for those two bytes, the header allows current and future systems to easily identify and validate many hash functions by leveraging common libraries.
 As new functions are added, you can much more easily extend your application or protocol to support them, since the old and new hash outputs will be easily distinguishable from one another.